PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 ![graph both search](/Assets/graph_both_search.png)

 # Your first code
-Lets jump into actually learning coding so that we can make these algorithms, and some games.
-We will be using a language called Python mainly because it is super easy to use.
+Lets jump into actually learning coding so that we can make these algorithms, and some games (In the tutorials of this week).

+We will used a programmig language called Python.
+Python is a program (a file of instructions written in binary (0s and 1s)).
+It reads text files, and as it reads them it figures out how to translate our code to binary instructions the computer can understand.
+We call this type of programming language an "interpreted" language because it gets "interpreted" by a program (whereas other coding languages actually get converted to binary by a program called a "compiler", but that is for next week).

+Although we know that text files are also actually just binary encoded as ASII or Unicode, so really this "interpreter" program, is reading in binary as Unicode, and then figuring out what we mean, and running the instructions we want.

-Lets make a simple program that prints (aka displays) the phrase "Hello World" on the screen.
+Lets make some simple interpreted code that prints (aka displays) the phrase "Hello World" on the screen.

-We will use an online "text editor" for editing the text based code (Go to Notes, in the "Week - 0" folder for definitions).
-We will use an online text editor to
+We will use an online "ide" for editing the code.
 Open [this link](https://replit.com/) to go to the online text editor we will use, this way you don't have to download anything.

 Then click the "Start Coding" button.